Infinario/unity-sdk/README.md

         }
     }
 ```
+InfinarioSegment class object returned in OnSegmentReceiveCallback contains public methods:
+- GetName() returning string name of the segment where player belongs
+- GetSegmentationName() returning string name of segmentation
+- GetSegmentIndex() returns integer identifying the order of current segment in segmentation (starting with 0)

 ### Offline Behavior

 Once instantized, the SDK collects and sends all tracked events continuously to the Infinario servers.